Adaptation to Climate Change

 Climate change is already under way and its effects are likely to have far-reaching consequences for human and natural systems.
-Portugal is no exception, and developing and implementing strategies for adapting to the impact of climate change is therefore increasingly important.
-Adaptation measures are needed to protect people, buildings, infrastructure, businesses and ecosystems.
+Hungary is no exception, and increased understanding and awareness of climate change impacts and vulnerability is therefore essential to support policy and decision processes in relation to adaptation to climate change.
+Measures for increased climate resilience at local level are needed to protect people, buildings, infrastructure, businesses and ecosystems.
 The ability to cope and adapt will vary across populations, economic sectors and regions, but all will be affected.
-Therefore, timely and adequate adaptation measures are needed, and they will reduce the economic and social cost resulting from a changing climate.
+Therefore, timely and adequate climate change adaptation measures are needed, and they will reduce the economic and social cost resulting from a changing climate.

 What will the programme achieve?